Free Recovery Webinar: What's in Your Backpack? Self-Care Tools for Back-to-School

 Rachel Tenny, MA, LPC,

-is Renfrew's Alumni Services Coordinator and Primary Therapist at The Renfrew Center of Charlotte.
+is Renfrew's Alumni Services Coordinator.
 She received both her Bachelor's degree in Psychology, with a concentration in Creative Art Therapy, and her Master's degree in Clinical Mental Health Counseling from Lenoir-Rhyne University.
 Ms. Tenny has worked in Residential, PHP, and IOP levels of care in both South Carolina and North Carolina.
 She is passionate about helping women embrace recovery and find their value outside of their eating disorder.

 Laura McLain, PsyD,